 When a business already has some content published, it’s a good idea to look into whether it is helping to meet any goals or not.
 Performing a content audit will help with this.

-A content audit is when a business analyzes all content it owns, from blog posts to videos to social media posts and more.
-By conducting a content audit, a business can discover:
+A content audit is when a business analyzes all its content, from blog posts to videos to social media posts.
+By conducting a content audit, a company can discover:

 - Strengths and weaknesses in the content strategy

 Performing a content audit can be pretty time-intensive.
 It typically involves tasks like logging all content pieces, assessing each piece’s effectiveness, comparing it against competitors, and more.

 Figure Out the Best Content Channels

 After creating buyer personas and performing a content audit, a business should start to get a general idea of where its target audience hangs out.